tingox/tingox.github.io-src/content/freebsd-with-debian-vm-for-wireless-network.md

 Title: FreeBSD with Debian vm for wireless network
 Slug: freebsd-with-debian-vm-for-wireless-network
 Date: 2020-08-02 16:22:58
+Tags: freebsd, bhyve, vm, debian, wireless
 Category: Blog

-New hardware doesn't always have working drivers in FreeBSD.
+New hardware doesn't always have working drivers in [FreeBSD](https://www.freebsd.org/).
 The developers do a great job, but there are not enough of them.
 On the other side, it seems like hardware companies pour out an endless stream of new hardware every month.

-I wanted to see if I could use a Debian virtual machine (vm) as a guest on the FreeBSD host to fix the "unsupported wifi in FreeBSD" problem.
+I wanted to see if I could use a [Debian](https://www.debian.org/) virtual machine (vm) as a guest on the FreeBSD host to fix the "unsupported wifi in FreeBSD" problem.
-FreeBSD has great support for runnng virtual machines through [bhyve](https://bhyve.org/).
+FreeBSD has great support for running virtual machines through [bhyve](https://bhyve.org/).
 And almost all newer machines has the necessary hardware support for running virtual machines.

-So I bought a cheap laptop on a summer outlet sale on one of the online shops here in Norway.
+So I bought a cheap laptop on a summer outlet sale from one of the online shops here in Norway.
 For NOK 1997.- (which is about USD 220.- at the current exchange rate) I got an "as new, in original box" [Lenovo ideapad 530S-14ARR](https://psref.lenovo.com/Detail/Lenovo%20Laptops/ideapad_530S_14_AMD?M=81H10000MX) with AMD Ryzen 3 2200U cpu, 4 GB memory and 128 GB SSD.
 The integrated graphics is AMD Radeon Vega 3, I was unsure if it was supported but it didn't matter for this experiment.
 I was pretty sure the wireless adapter / chipset was not supported, even if the description was a bit vague "11ac, 1x1, Wi-Fi + Bluetooth combo adapter" - many newer laptops have Broadcom wireless and that currently has limited support in FreeBSD.
+Qualcomm support is almost non-existent.

 There is one initial hurdle to overcome when installing and configuring FreeBSD (and Debian too) today: most install methods are set up for a network install.
 It is possible to install either without a working network, but it is just harder (I should note that the install itself isn't the hardest part, but adding packages you need after the install is finished is).
 So I